Silvestre17/BDA_AmazonReviews_DatabricksPySparkAnalysis_MasterProject/README.md

 This project aims to analyse consumer purchasing behaviour by exploring user reviews from Amazon’s Electronics, Computers category between 2022 and 2023.

-The dataset, sourced from  [McAuley Lab’s Amazon Reviews 2023 collection](https://amazon-reviews-2023.github.io/), includes over 571 million reviews.
+The dataset, sourced from  [McAuley Lab’s Amazon Reviews 2023 collection](https://amazon-reviews-2023.github.io/), includes over 571M reviews.
 Leveraging the Databricks environment with Apache Spark as the Big Data processing engine and Transformer-based models, we performed sentiment and topic analysis, clustering of product reviews, and graph analysis to understand the competitiveness between products within this e-commerce sector and analyse consumer behaviour.

 Throughout the project, we relied on PySpark as our core API to interact with Spark components such as Spark SQL, MLlib, Streaming, and GraphFrames.